Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/21_chapter-18.md

-## Chapter 18: Upgrading and Export Project
+## Chapter 18: Upgrading, Export Project, and Library

 You can get the sample `Chapter_18_export_sample.zip` in the lesson directory.